Please read the instructions and trope description on the main page before posting.

 Joker's sidekick Harley Quinn is generally far less violent than Mistah J when left on her own, and never killed "innocent" people in her solo series or the Harley & Ivy stories.
 She stopped Ivy from executing the C-list heroine Thorn after she attacked them, instead convincing Ivy to leave her hanging Bound and Gagged from a statue.
 Then again, this had an added Cruel Mercy aspect since Thorn was left thoroughly humiliated after being discovered by the local citizens.

 There's also a story from Batman: Black and White where Harley and Ivy rescued a little girl who was being pursued by a sexual predator.
 They promptly kicked the guy's ass before Batman even had a chance to show up, and the girl was left completely unaware that the women who rescued her were homicidal supervillains.

+Johnny does have a standard that isn't used in that scene, however: He never harms children (intentionally).
 He also seems to be protective of his neighbor Squee, in his own warped way, especially when he rips apart the pedophile who's taken Squee out behind the mall.

 "You flaw.
 At least I'm under the delusion of doing something productive."

 Hunter Rose, protagonist of the early Grendel stories by Matt Wagner, was a sadistic, sociopathic crime-lord/hired assassin, who made a point of suppressing all underage prostitution within New York.
 In his first ever appearance he cheerfully guts the head of the largest child prostitution ring in the city, commenting "I no like dat."

 Also, he will not kill in front of a child, even if it leaves witnesses to one of his crimes.